ReScience/ReScience-submission/article/Larisch-2018.md

 implement the right behavior of the membrane potential.
 Because of this, the reimplementation has greatly benefited from the release of the source code on modelDB, where the correct behavior of the neuron and the homeostatic mechanism is written.
 Further, initial weight values are not given in the original publication, this complicates the reproduction of the experiments.
-Initial weight are here given in the corresponding tables.
-Please note, the weights can change from task to task to achieve the proportional values for the figures.
+Initial weights for the experiments can be found in the corresponding python files.
+Please note, that the weights can change from task to task to achieve the proportional values for the figures.
 \newline

-ANNarchy as a framework make it easy to define a neuron model and learning rule to set up a network.
+ANNarchy as a framework makes it easy to define a neuron model and learning rule to set up a network.
-Despite of this advance, the calculation order of the equations is controlled by ANNarchy and can lead to a slightly different behavior and to little differences in the results.
+Despite of this advance, the calculation order of the equations is controlled by ANNarchy and can lead to a slightly different behavior and little differences in the results.
-Further, the change of some parameters for the most tasks was necessary.
-But this seems to be a regular problem by reimplementing models [@Brette2007].
+Further, the change of some parameters for most tasks was necessary.
+But this seems to be a regular problem in reimplementing models [@Brette2007].

 ## Acknowledgment